 - Long term management

 The cardiac disease risk management team offers advice and information to patients during their admission.
-Following discharge, telephone contact is made within three working days to discuss recovery and arrange an appointment in the cardiac disease risk management clinic within the next 2 weeks.
+Following discharge, telephone contact is made within three working days to discuss recovery and arrange an appointment in the cardiac disease risk management clinic within the next two weeks.
 If you have been referred to us via another hospital, for example following cardiac surgery, we will contact you by telephone within the first two weeks of that discharge.

 We have created cardiac disease risk management presentations and exercise videos for you to use at home.